-NET INVESTMENT INCOME The decrease in net investment income for 2020 compared with 2019 was primarily due to a lower average asset base resulting from claim payments and purchases of MBIA Inc. common shares.
+NET INVESTMENT INCOME The decrease in net investment income for 2021 compared with 2020 was primarily due to a lower average invested asset base in 2021 resulting from claim payments and payments of dividends to MBIA Inc., and from purchases of MBIA Inc. common shares during 2020.